2012 World Bank Group presidential election: Nomination reactions

 Rogerio Studart, the Brazilian member of the executive board, said that developing countries would like to see a broad discussion about the World Bank's future in choosing a president.
 Former executive board member Domenico Lombardi said that Ocampo's and Okonjo-Iweala's credentials were a signal of a "big shift" in that it is reflective of a "game change" making this the first "truly contested election."

 A former IMF official at the Peterson Institute for International Economics, Arvind Subramanian, said Kim's nomination was "quite unusual" and doubted his credentials.
 He said of the process that "you will see more of a debate, an assessment of the merits of the different candidates and the direction of the bank.
 It is not a slam dunk.
 It is not an obvious choice."

 Two associates of the Carnegie Endowment for International Peace, Uri Dadush and Moises Naim, criticised the way the leaders of both the World Bank and the IMF have been selected through "opaque, quota-driven negotiations," arguing that "no well-run global company selects its senior management this way."
 Their colleague, Yukon Huang, suggested that Kim's nomination conveyed the message from the United States that Kim was a "man of the world" and added that the decision was based not on domestic political considerations but on Kim's professional qualifications.

 Meritocracy arguments

 Gordhan added that the nominations in this election had resulted in progress.
 "We have come some way because it's no longer in the smoke-filled rooms of Europe and the US that the spoils are shared between the IMF and World Bank positions, between those two centres of power.
 This time the invitation was open to anybody to nominate a candidate.
 [But] the question is whether the process subsequent to that...has followed through on basic democratic tenets."

 Ocampo withdrew his candidacy on 13 April, citing a lack of support from his native Colombia and arguing that the process was political as opposed to merit-based.
-Before the election, Okonjo-Iweala also criticised the U.S. domination of the process since the World Bank's founding in 1944.
+Before the election, Okonjo-Iweala also criticised the US domination of the process since the World Bank's founding in 1944.